ArmandDS/etlInsurance/README.rst

 	  | +--- report.py: the end point file where the report are created
 	  |
 	  +data/
-	  | +--- etl.py: The ETL file, where we load and cleaning the data
+	  | +--- etl.py: The ETL file, where we cleaning and loading the data to database
 	  | +--- finalapi.csv
 	  |
 	  +static/